Kibi, Ghana: Education

-Kibi has a number of educational institutions from primary education to higher education and Kibi also has a school for the deaf, founded in 1975, which by 2008 had 213 students.
+Kibi has a number of educational institutions from primary education to higher education, as well as a school for the deaf, which was founded in 1975 and had 213 students by 2008.

 Economy

 Tarkwaian rocks, a major source of gold, have been found near Kibi.
-Several mining companies including Paramount Mining Corporation have been exploring their potential.
-RUSAL, a major Russian Aluminium applied to the Ghana Minerals Commission and the Ghana Integrated Aluminium Industry Committee for permission to explore the Ghana bauxite deposits near Kibi.
-The town is known for a lot of galamsey activities and these activities has led to the contamination of river Birim.
+Several mining companies, including Paramount Mining Corporation, have been exploring their potential.
+RUSAL, a major Russian Aluminium corporation, applied to the Ghana Minerals Commission and the Ghana Integrated Aluminium Industry Committee for permission to explore the Ghana bauxite deposits near Kibi.
+The town is known for a high volume of galamsey activities, which eventually caused contamination of the Birim River.